Area School Principals' Collective Agreement

 - Where the course of study is completed prior to 40 weeks, the Principal may elect to terminate their supernumerary employment with no further compensation.

-- If the Principal has up to three (3) years service he/she shall receive three (3) months ordinary pay (taxable salary); or
+- If the Principal has up to three (3) years service they shall receive three (3) months ordinary pay (taxable salary); or

-- If the Principal has over three (3) years service and up to five (5) years service he/she shall receive four (4) months ordinary pay (taxable salary); or
+- If the Principal has over three (3) years service and up to five (5) years service they shall receive four (4) months ordinary pay (taxable salary); or

-- If the Principal has five (5) years service and over he/she shall receive six (6) months ordinary pay (taxable salary).
+- If the Principal has five (5) years service and over they shall receive six (6) months ordinary pay (taxable salary).

 PROVIDED that if the Principal, following disestablishment of his/her position commences permanent employment in the education service before the expiry of the period in respect of which the payment was made (i.e., three months, four months or six months), the Principal shall refund the portion of the severance payment which represents the difference between the period in respect of which the payment was made and the number of weeks without employment.